nasrudin2468/pye-motion/README.md

 MAC:
 - I honestly have no idea.
 Please contact me if you know

-- go to pye-motion directory and open up py-motion.cfg with a texteditor and change the COM-Port Value of [SERIAL-A]/Port (and [SERIAL-B]/Port) according to the values you noted before.
+- Go to pye-motion directory and open up py-motion.cfg with a texteditor and change the COM-Port Value of [SERIAL-A]/Port (and [SERIAL-B]/Port) according to the values you noted before.
 Don't forget to save.